Ocasio-Cortez adviser admits he falsely claimed Green New Deal didn't promise security for those 'unwilling' to work'

 The FAQ stated that the program will provide "Economic security for all who are unable or unwilling to work," and also noted, "We set a goal to get to net-zero, rather than zero emissions, in 10 years because we aren’t sure that we’ll be able to fully get rid of farting cows and airplanes that fast."

-The FAQ, which is still available on NPR's website, additionally stated, "This is a massive transformation of our society with clear goals and timeline."
+The FAQ, which Ocasio-Cortez's office removed from her website amid online backlash (although it is still available on NPR's website) additionally stated, "This is a massive transformation of our society with clear goals and a timeline" at a "scale not seen since World War 2."
 In another section, the FAQ stated that it had set a goal of net-zero, rather than zero, national emissions in 10 years “because we aren’t sure that we’ll be able to get rid of farting cows and airplanes that fast.”

 Carlson asked Hockett at the outset of the interview: "Why would we ever pay people who are 'unwilling to work'?"